-A contemporary cellist and champion of current music, Maria Hadge has been described as a “stunning” and “brilliant” musician, performing with a natural spunk.
+A versatile cellist and champion of current music, Maria Hadge has been described as a “stunning” and “brilliant” musician, performing with a natural spunk.
 A resident of Queens, NY, Maria has performed in venues around the city ranging from recital halls and churches to DIY venues.
-Her performances have also brought her across the northeast, Canada, and Europe, to festivals such as the Bang on a Can Summer Festival at Mass MoCA, Montreal Contemporary Music Lab, Atlantic Music Festival, where she was part of the resident Contemporary Ensemble, and to the Klangspuren International Ensemble Modern Academy Festival in Austria.
+Her performances have also brought her across the northeast, Canada, Asia, and Europe, to festivals such as the Bang on a Can Summer Festival at Mass MoCA, Montreal Contemporary Music Lab, Atlantic Music Festival, where she was part of the resident Contemporary Ensemble, and to the Klangspuren International Ensemble Modern Academy Festival in Austria.

 Miss Hadge is a Presser Scholar and recipient of the President's Award for the Purchase College Conservatory of Music.
 She earned a BM with a History Minor from Purchase College, where she studied with Julia Lichten, and Miss Hadge recently completed a Masters Degree in Contemporary Performance from Manhattan School of Music under the tutelage of Fred Sherry.